-- 2.45.1 it has specific permission in its DPB licence to carry on such activities; and - 2.45.2 it is included in the Financial Services Register maintained by the FCA as an Exempt Professional Firm. - 2.46 For amplification: The register can be inspected at www.fca.org.uk/register (EPF Search).https://register.fca.org.uk/s/.
+- 2.46 For amplification: The register can be inspected at https://register.fca.org.uk/s/.
 It is the responsibility of DPB firms to ensure that they do not carry on any insurance distribution activities until their name is recorded in the Financial Services Register as an Exempt Professional Firm. - 2.47 For amplification: The process involved in being added to the Financial Services Register as an Exempt Professional Firm and the additional requirements which must be met by DPB firms which are permitted to carry on insurance distribution activities are set out in Part 3 of this Handbook. - 2.48 For amplification: Regarding insurance distribution activities, the Glossary contains the definitions with reference to the legislation.
 Typically, actuarial firms will be doing one of dealing, arranging, advising or assisting in the administration and performance.
 For the activity of 'assisting in the administration and performance' the "and" is important because to count as a regulated activity the firm has to assist in both administration and performance.
 This 'assisting' activity relates to actions carried on by firms after the conclusion of an insurance contract and for or on behalf of the policyholder, in particular in the event of a claim.
 To count as assisting in performance, the firm would have to be part of the performing of the contractual obligation to report a claim, for example by filling in a significant part of the claims form or submitting it to the insurer.
 Giving pointers on how to complete the form would be solely assisting in administration as would advising a policyholder on making a claim or supplying information to support a claim.
 DPB Handbook 2.16 provides the example regulated activity of "Notifying a claim under a policy and then providing evidence in support of the claim or negotiating its settlement on behalf of the policyholder."
 Further explanation is available in the FCA PERG Handbook section 5.7. - 2.49 For amplification: Contract of insurance includes products relating to critical illness cover, life and annuity, income protection, permanent total disability cover, private medical insurance, reinsurance and dental cover.
 Further explanation is available in the FCA PERG Handbook section 5.8. - 2.50 Regulated work in connection with insurance distribution activities is required to be complementary to other professional work for the client.
 A firm can only undertake insurance distribution activities as an Exempt Professional Firm if they satisfy the requirements of an Ancillary Insurance Intermediary.
-In order to satisfy this requirement:- - 2.50.1 2.49.1 the principal professional activity of the DPB Firm must be something other than insurance distribution. - 2.50.2 2.49.2 the DPB Firm only distributes certain insurance products that are complementary to its goods or services
+In order to satisfy this requirement:

+2.50.1 the principal professional activity of the DPB Firm must be something other than insurance distribution

+2.50.2 the DPB Firm only distributes certain insurance products that are complementary to its goods or services

-2.50.3 2.49.3 the insurance products concerned do not cover life assurance or liability risks, unless that cover complements the good or service which the intermediary provides as its principal professional activity
+2.50.3 the insurance products concerned do not cover life assurance or liability risks, unless that cover complements the good or service which the intermediary provides as its principal professional activity

-2.50.4 2.49.4 the DPB Firm must not engage in reinsurance distribution activities
+2.50.4 the DPB Firm must not engage in reinsurance distribution activities